veorq/cryptocoding/README.md

 ### Solution
 Minimize the need for randomness through design and choice of primitives (for example [Ed25519](http://ed25519.cr.yp.to/) produces signatures deterministically).

+On Linux, use the [`getrandom()`](http://man7.org/linux/man-pages/man2/getrandom.2.html) system call, which ensures that the underlying PRNG has a high enough level entropy but will not "block" afterwards.
+On OpenBSD, use [`getentropy()`](https://man.openbsd.org/getentropy.2), which has a similar behavior and predates Linux' syscall.

+The OpenSSL API offers [`RAND_bytes()`](https://www.openssl.org/docs/man1.0.2/man3/RAND_bytes.html), which behaves differently depending on the platform and attempts to use reliable source of entropy when available.
+For example, on a Unix platform it would use `/dev/urandom/` and the RDRAND/RDSEED instructions, if available, among others.

 When generating random bytes use operating-system provided sources guaranteed to meet cryptographic requirements like `/dev/random`.
 On constrained platforms consider adding analog sources of noise and mixing them well.

 Do [check the return values](http://jbp.io/2014/01/16/openssl-rand-api/) of your RNG, to make sure that the random bytes are as strong as they should be, and they have been written successfully.